Operationally induced preferred basis in unitary quantum mechanics: Introduction

-Several established frameworks articulate a closely related theoretical--operational division in explicitly physicist terms.
-In the operational approach of Davies and Lewis, a measurement is formalized as an instrument, i.e., a completely positive map--valued measure that outputs both a classical outcome distribution and a conditional state update, thereby making the quantum-to-classical outcome map part of the theory rather than an informal appendage \cite{DaviesLewis1970}.
-In operator-algebraic measurement models, the emergence of records is encoded by distinguished commuting macroscopic observables (or ``phase cells'') that effectively carry a Boolean event structure for pointer positions \cite{Hepp1972,Sewell2005}.
 In a complementary direction, Landsman’s Bohrification program systematically organizes classical contexts as commutative $C^*$-subalgebras inside a noncommutative algebra of observables, thereby formalizing the idea that empirical content is accessed through commutative (classical) descriptions \cite{Landsman2016Bohrification}.
 The present approach is compatible with these lines of work but shifts emphasis to the induced instrument/POVM as the physically specified mapping that selects the operational event algebra (hence the preferred basis) while retaining standard unitary dynamics in the theoretical sector.
 In contrast, we frame the induced instrument/POVM as the physical boundary that actively selects the operational event algebra, thereby deriving the preferred basis from contingent detector properties rather than from a priori classical contexts.
 Both frameworks reject the idea that the quantum-classical divide can be ignored or unitarily eliminated, but where~\cite{Landsman2016Bohrification} locates classicality in the algebraic hierarchy of observables, we locate it in the empirically specified measurement protocol that induces the event algebra relevant for recorded data.

 Another related decomposition of complex measurements was advocated in the theoretical--operational analysis of experimental practice, where the phenomenon is accessed only through explicitly modeled preparation and measurement operations under a central theoretical description \cite{Pronskikh2020PhysUsp}.
 In that scheme, measurement is not a monolithic act but a structured composition of indication (record formation) and data analysis, and the effective reference used for attributing values may be partially constituted at the recognition/interpretation stage.
 In the present language this motivates treating the instrument (and its induced POVM) as the physically specified bridge: it fixes the admissible outcome algebra and thereby the operationally preferred basis, while the unitary model governs only the pre-interface evolution.